Rob-Reutiman/pub_sub/README.md

 # Operating Systems Project 03: Message Queue

-For this project, I created a basic chat application through a message queue client that interacts with a rudimentary pub/sub system using POSIX threads and network sockets via a RESTful API.
+For this project, I created a basic chat application that entails a message queue client interacting with a rudimentary pub/sub system using POSIX threads and network sockets via a RESTful API.
 Clients in the pub/sub system connect to this server and perform the following operations:

 (1) SUBSCRIBE: This associates a queue to a particular topic.